CATechnologiesTest/arete/README.md

 with each wme combination that made it to the nand node.
 So, we iterate through the nand records and, for each one:

-1) Set the nand node to "sub" mode
+1. Set the nand node to "sub" mode
-2) Bind *outer-vars* to the wmes.
+2. Bind *outer-vars* to the wmes.
-3) Run the inner network and if there are any resulting instantiations:
+3. Run the inner network and if there are any resulting instantiations:

-3.1) if there is already a nand record for the wmes, add the instantiation to its instantiation list and stop; otherwise, create a new nand-record, add the instantiation, and remove all positive instantiations downstream whose wmes include the wmes present at the
+If there is already a nand record for the wmes, add the instantiation to its instantiation list and stop; otherwise, create a new nand-record, add the instantiation, and remove all positive instantiations downstream whose wmes include the wmes present at the